 The space I need for my rage was taken from me long ago.
 I have spent the better part of my adult life recognizing both its social and personal absence with fierce determination to carve it out as I attempt to re-learn my entitlement to it and experiment with ways to express and relish in it especially on the stage.

 The first thing I did the morning after the massacre in Charleston — I went for a run.
-An observer, from not so far away in CT, these times have been trying.
+These times have been trying.
 I watched events surrounding the capture of Dylann Roof developing in the news while upholding an all too predictable narrative and quickly became conscious that my heart was beating too fast, faster than usual.
 The urge to run while standing still is a feeling I have come to associate with another anxiety that I have had in those moments when fear is setting in and there is no place to run for cover.
 I had an appointment but simply did not want to go outside.
 (Indeed, it dawned on me that I first fully absorbed this feeling in the aftermath of the 2010 earthquake in Haiti.)
 I did not want to leave the comfort of my home space and risk an encounter with anyone in denial about the targeting of black bodies and the state of racism in this hemisphere, and in the world.

 If there is one thing that I have learned from my years of therapy, healing is a process that takes its time.
 It cannot be rushed and it certainly cannot begin when wounds are still open.
 Still bleeding.
 Indeed, unprocessed trauma will become archived in bodies unless it is recognized, faced, confronted and worked through.
 Not everyone has the luxury of time and resources to commit to our certain types of self-care and protection, which is paramount to weather living with this ongoing terror.
 Audre Lorde said it best “caring for myself is not self- indulgence, it is self-preservation and that is an act of political warfare.”